 - Measurements Thickness 0.5 cm, Outside Diameter 12.0 cm

 - Caption Medals Project- Shipway, Frank

 Frank Shipway was born in Cleveland, Somerset, England, on 28 February 1895.

-A farm labourer, Shipway enlisted in the 39th Battalion in Port Hope, Ontario, on 6 March 1915.
-He was later transferred to the 25th Battalion.
+A farm labourer, Shipway enlisted in the 39th Canadian Infantry Battalion in Port Hope, Ontario, on 6 March 1915.
+He was later transferred to the 25th Canadian Infantry Battalion (Nova Scotia Rifles).
 He was killed on 3 June 1916, during the Battle of Mount Sorrel, when a trench mortar shell landed in the trench where he was on duty.

 Frank Shipway is buried in Reninghelst New Military Cemetery, in Belgium.